-- Ideally, transmit 12-lead ECG to medical command physician if possible.
-If STEMI, transport to emergency PPCI center may benefit patient - see Protocol #170. - Relative hypotension in pulmonary edema may indicate poor cardiac function.
+- 1. Ideally, transmit 12-lead ECG to medical command physician if possible.
+If STEMI, transport to emergency PPCI center may benefit patient see Protocol #170. - Relative hypotension in pulmonary edema may indicate poor cardiac function.
 Aggressive use of diuretics and nitroglycerin may result in extreme hypotension and further reduction of cardiac output.
 Contact Medical Command to discuss individualizing treatment options in these patients. - 3.
 WARNING: Nitroglycerin may lead to fatal hypotension if given to patients using drugs for erectile dysfunction. - a.
-DO NOT give nitroglycerin (NTG) to a patient who has taken suldenafil (Viagra/Revation) or vardenafil (Levitra) within 24 hours. - b.
+DO NOT give nitroglycerin (NTG) to a patient who has taken suldenafil (Viagra/Revatio) or vardenafil (Levitra) within 24 hours. - b.
 DO NOT give NTG to a patient who has taken tadalafil (Cialis) within the last 48 hours. - c.
-These medications may be used for conditions other than erectile dysfunction (e.g. Revation is used for pulmonary hypertension). - 4.
+These medications may be used for conditions other than erectile dysfunction (e.g. Revatio is used for pulmonary hypertension). - 4.
 After initial single tablet/spray of NTG, give nitroglycerin dose based upon blood pressure: - a.
-3 SL tablets or sprays for SBP > 180 - b.
-2 SL tablets or sprays for SBP 140-180 - c.
-1 SL tablet or spray for SBP 100-140 - d.
-For patients who do not tolerate SL NTG (for example those on CPAP), may use 1 2 inches of topical nitroglycerin paste, if available. - e.
-When available, may substitute nitroglycerin IV infusion 5 200 mcg / min titrated to SBP>100. - NTG may be repeated every 3-5 minutes but avoid decreasing SBP below 100 or by more than 25% of initial SBP.
+If patient tolerates sublingual tablets or spray: - i.
+3 SL tablets or sprays for SBP > 180 - ii.
+2 SL tablets or sprays for SBP 140-180 - iii.
+1 SL tablet or spray for SBP 100-140

+- b.
+For patients who do not tolerate SL NTG (for example those on CPAP), may use one of the following: - i.
+[OPTIONAL] IV/IO nitroglycerine 200 mcg slow IV/IO, if available and approved by the agency medical director.
+Prepare as follows: - 1.
+Obtain 250 mg vial of NTG (25 mg/250mL concentration 100 mcg/mL) - 2.
+Draw 2 mL of solution from the vial.
+For safety, a three (3) mL syringe will avoid significant overdose and allow for slow administration.
+Agencies should consider packaging this smaller syringe together with the NTG vial. - 3.
+Administer 200 mcg (2 mL) of NTG IV/IO solution slowly over 2 minutes - ii.
+[OPTIONAL] 1 2 inches of topical NTG paste. - c.
+When available and with an electronic IV pump, may substitute nitroglycerin IV infusion 5 200 mcg / min titrated to SBP>100. - NTG may be repeated every 3-5 minutes but avoid decreasing SBP below 100 or by more than 25% of initial SBP.
 [Note: One NTG repeated every 5 minutes is equivalent to a NTG infusion of 80 mcg/min] - 6.
 Some recommendations suggest using DOBUTamine for mild cardiogenic shock (SBP 70-90) and DOPAmine for severe shock (SBP< 70).
 Mix DOBUTamine infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
-Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
+Generally, start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
 DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician. - Mix DOPAmine infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
-Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
+Generally, start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP > 100 mmHg.
 DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician.

-- A. Outcomes follow-up to determine percentage of patients treated with this protocol that ultimately had hospital diagnoses of non-CHF conditions (e.g. pneumonia). - B. Blood pressure documented after each dose of vasoactive medication (e.g. nitroglycerine)
+- A. Outcomes follow-up to determine percentage of patients treated with this protocol that ultimately had hospital diagnoses of non-CHF conditions (e.g. pneumonia). - B. Blood pressure documented after each dose of vasoactive medication (e.g. nitroglycerin)